-Net cash provided by our financing activities for the nine months ended September 30, 2002 was \$3.0 million compared to \$6.5 million in the 2001 period.
-The change in 2002 from 2001 was primarily the result of a decrease in the exercise of outstanding stock options.
+Net cash used in financing activities for the three months ended March 31, 2003 was \$0.1 million compared to net cash provided by financing activities of \$0.9 million in the comparable period in 2002.
+The change in 2003 from 2002 was primarily the result of a decrease in the exercise of stock options.

 We estimate that our existing capital resources will be sufficient to fund our current level of operations for at least the next few years.
-Our future capital requirements will depend on numerous factors, including, among others, interest income, royalties from sales of products by third party licensees, including Synagis, Herceptin, Zenapax and Mylotarg; our ability to enter into additional collaborative, humanization, patent license and patent rights agreements; progress of product candidates in clinical trials; the ability of our licensees to obtain regulatory approval and successfully manufacture and market products licensed under our patents; the continued or additional support by our collaborative partners or other third parties of research and development efforts and clinical trials; investment in existing and new research and development programs; time required to gain regulatory approvals; resources we devote to manufacturing facilities; our ability to obtain and retain funding from third parties under collaborative arrangements; our continued development of internal marketing and sales capabilities; the demand for our potential products, if and when approved; potential acquisitions of technology, product candidates or businesses by us; and the costs of defending or prosecuting any patent opposition or litigation necessary to protect our proprietary technology.
+Our future capital requirements will depend on numerous factors, including, among others, interest income, royalties from sales of products by third party licensees, including Synagis, Herceptin, Zenapax and Mylotarg; our ability to enter into additional collaborative, humanization, patent license and patent rights agreements; progress of product candidates in clinical trials; the ability of our licensees to obtain regulatory approval and successfully manufacture and market products licensed under our patents; the continued or additional support by our collaborative partners or other third parties of research and development efforts and clinical trials; investment in existing and new research and development programs; time required to gain regulatory approvals; significant resources we will devote to constructing our manufacturing facilities; our ability to obtain and retain funding from third parties under collaborative arrangements; our continued development of internal marketing and sales capabilities; the demand for our potential products, if and when approved; potential acquisitions of technology, product candidates or businesses by us; and the costs of defending or prosecuting any patent opposition or litigation necessary to protect our proprietary technology.
 In order to develop and commercialize our potential products we may need to raise substantial additional funds through equity or debt financings, collaborative arrangements, the use of sponsored research efforts or other means.
 No assurance can be given that such additional financing will be available on acceptable terms, if at all, and such financing may only be available on terms dilutive to existing stockholders.

-In Fremont, California; Menlo Park, California; Somerville, New Jersey; Plymouth, Minnesota and Paris, France, we occupy leased facilities under agreements that expire in 2004, 2005, 2005, 2009 and 2003, respectively.
+In Fremont, California; Menlo Park, California; Somerville, New Jersey; Plymouth, Minnesota and Paris, France, we occupy leased facilities under agreements that expire in 2006, 2005, 2009 and 2004, respectively.
 We also have leased certain office equipment under operating leases.